Zack Taylor: Power Rangers Beast Morphers

 The Black Mighty Morphin Power Ranger makes another appearance for the second season episode of Power Rangers Beast Morphers, Grid Connection.
 The episode saw Austin St. John reprise the role as Jason Lee Scott, the Red Mighty Morphin Power Ranger.
 Jason summons the other four core Mighty Morphin Power Rangers and the Dino Thunder rangers to join him and the Dino Charge rangers in battling a resurrected Goldar Maximus.
-Again, Emanuel Jones did not return; the Black Ranger has no dialogue and remains morphed throughout the appearance so it is unclear if Zack or Adam who answered the call.
+Again, Emanuel Jones did not return; the Black Ranger has no dialogue and remains morphed throughout the appearance so it is unclear if Zack or Adam answered the call.

 Mighty Morphin Power Rangers: Once and Always

 For Hasbro PulseCon 2022, Walter Emanuel Jones announced he would reprise the role of Zack to mark the 30th anniversary of the Power Rangers franchise.
-Mighty Morphin Power Rangers: Once and Always is set to be released on Netflix on April 19th 2023.
+Mighty Morphin Power Rangers: Once and Always was released on Netflix on April 19, 2023.

+In the special, it is revealed that Zack became a Congressman following his time at the Peace Conference.
+However, when Trini is killed by Robo-Rita - the evil spirit of Rita Repulsa inhabiting a robot body - he steps down to care for Trini's teenage daughter, Minh.
+Though Minh comes to see "Uncle Zack" as a surrogate father figure, she is openly resentful to Billy, who caused Rita's restoration.
+Minh becomes vengeful and begins training in the hope of destroying Rita.

+One year later, Robo-Rita reappears and captures Tommy, Jason, and Kimberly.
+She plans to drain their energy to power a time machine that will allow her to contact her past self and alter the timeline in her favor.
+While Zack and Billy lead the remaining Mighty Morphin' Power Rangers - a team consisting of themselves, Kat and Rocky - to defend Angel Grove and thwart Rita's plan, Minh steals Trini's morpher to join the fight but finds herself unable to use it.
+Echoing Zordon, Zack counsels her to use her skills to defend life, rather than for revenge.

+During the final battle with Robo-Rita, Minh sacrifices herself to save Billy.
+This action bonds her to the Sabre-Toothed Tiger Power Coin, which saves her and allows her to morph into the Yellow Mighty Morphin' Power Ranger.
+Zack uses the Power Axe's cannon mode to destroy Rita once and for all, saying Trini's name before delivering the final blow.